lsst-dm/dmtn-058/index.rst

      Header Service diagram in more detail.

-The Header Service provides a single method of meta-data acquisition in the two main operation scenarios: normal operations and catchup mode.
+The Header Service provides a single method of meta-data acquisition for the two main operational scenarios: normal operations and catchup mode.

 Normal Operations
 -----------------